About 75% of drivers have experienced a flat tire. How many of those people were able to change it themselves?

 How to Change a Flat Tire

-- Unscrew the lug nuts, set them aside where you won’t accidentally lose them, and remove the tire.
+Unscrew the lug nuts, set them aside where you won’t accidentally lose them.
+You can then take off the tire.
 You may get a bit of resistance, especially if it’s been a while since your tire was last removed for rotation.
 If you do, you can try to break the seal by rocking the tire left and right.
 Be sure that when you do this, you’re not causing the car or the jack to move.

 Once you’ve accomplished this, toss your flat tire and jack back into the trunk of your vehicle and get yourself to a mechanic.
 Depending on the cause of the flat, you may only need a simple patch job to get you rolling again.
 Easy enough, right?

-If you’re unsure about your ability to change your tire on your own, consider making a practice run in your driveway when you’ve got a bit of spare time.
+Now that you know how to change a flat tire, consider a practice run in your driveway when you’ve got a bit of spare time.
 Learning how can save you a serious wad of cash you’d otherwise spend on a tow truck.